 When U.S. government headquarters in Bern, Switzerland, was still a legation headed by a minister, the minister’s wife and several other American women of the city met periodically to sew and knit and chat.
 In 1949 they decided to expand, founding the American Women’s Group.
-The word “group” was used because the official who gave the final endorsement objected to the word “club”, which brought to his mind a “gathering of cackling hens.”
+The word “group” because the official who gave the final endorsement objected to the word “club”.
+It reminded him of a “gathering of cackling hens.”

 Throughout its first decade, the club’s membership swelled.
 Luncheons at fine local restaurants cost about five francs, ice water included!
 Once enrollment topped 50, the women renamed their group, and the American Women’s Club of Bern was born.

 To Welcome, to Introduce and to Help

 One of the club’s most important functions has always been to welcome American newcomers to Bern and introduce them to life in Switzerland.

 In addition, the club has placed a high priority on funding charities.
 During a polio epidemic in the early 1950’s, AWC funds were used to buy two iron lungs for the Tiefenau hospital.
 In the 1960’s, the club collected CHF 33’000 to help build the Rossfeld Home for physically handicapped children.
 More recently, the AWC sent a number of Swiss children with cancer to a Paul Newman associated summer camp in the States as well as sponsoring the Villa Maria women’s safehouse in Bern.

 - a lecture on how honey bees communicate

 - a viewing of the light show on the Bundesplatz,